 What we liked

-- Storage under the chaise is easy to access and actually holds bulky bedding.
+- Storage under the chaise is genuinely useful for bedding.

 - Coated surface wipes down easily after spills.